Skip to content

 “Take only photos, leave only footprints.”

 Responsible travel begins with this simple but powerful idea.
-I first encountered the phrase when I started camping.
+I first encountered the phrase when I started camping as a young Girl Guide.
 It made good sense.
 Not foraging plants or leaving trash behind seemed the least I could do as a guest upon the land.

 Now that I’m a regular global traveller, I feel an even greater responsibility to “do no harm.”
 Many of the world’s most beautiful environments are straining under the weight of too many visitors all chasing the same experiences at the same time.
 As travellers, the biggest drag might be crowds in the background of our trip photos.
 But for locals, our presence can lead to water shortages, lack of affordable housing and other serious negative impacts to their quality of life.